vvvv/The-Gray-Book/reference/libraries/collections.md

 # Collections

+A large number of different collection types is shipping with the VL.CoreLib:

 ## Sequence
 The base type for collections in VL is the _Sequence_.
 It corresponds to what is known as _IEnumerable_ in .net world.
 We just gave it a more human-readable name.